tecnologiaenegocios/access_control/doc/model-security.rst

   end

-In the example above, let us assume two things:
+In the example above, it is assumed two things:

-- :class:`Person` inherits permissions from :class:`Insurance` --- who has
-  access to an insurance will gain access to the insured person.
+- Who has access to an insurance will gain access to the insured person.

 - In the normal workflow of the application a person gets created first, and then an insurance is created for that person.
 This person can be in more